 The most important thing when choosing a screen for a UST project is that the surface needs to be a “full diffusor.”
 That means the light from extreme angles is diffused to the viewer.
-Viewing surfaces that have specular reflection, such as ambient light rejecting screens, will reflect some of the projector light away from the viewer and should not be used.
+Viewing surfaces that have higher amounts of specular reflection, such as higher performing ambient light rejecting screens, will reflect some of the projector light away from the viewer and should not be used.

 A “hot spot” is an area of the screen that is much brighter than the rest of the screen.
 It will look like a ball of light on the screen.
 This is a reflection of light from the projector lens, and can be a real problem since UST projectors are so close to the viewing surface.
 To avoid hotspotting, stay away from using high gain viewing surfaces with UST projectors.
 Use a surface with a gain of 1.0 or lower to avoid hotspotting.

 Flatness is even more important than usual with UST projection.
 Because the projector is so close to the screen, even the smallest waves or wrinkles can create greater distortion because the angle is much wider.
 In addition, the lenses on the smaller UST projectors don’t have the best focus uniformity (one corner versus the opposite), and they don’t always have perfect geometry.
 Because of this, we recommend using only tab-tension electric or fixed frame screens with UST projectors.